[Ms Nadine Dorries in the Chair]

 The right hon.
 Gentleman raised an incredibly important topic that I learned about early on as a young academic in Belfast.
 One of the first projects on which I was included in the research team evaluated the impact of Divis flats on the health of the local community.
 Some Members might not know this, but the Divis flats were completed in 1966, as were a lot of deck-access blocks in this country.
 There were 12 eight-storey deck-access blocks, with one 20-storey block at the edge.
 I carried out my research in the 1980s, but people had maintained for many years that those blocks of flats adversely impacted on their health and wellbeing.

-During the course of the study we discovered huge amounts of asbestos; that ultimately led to the blocks being demolished, which is what the local community wanted.
+During the study we discovered huge amounts of asbestos; that ultimately led to the blocks being demolished, which is what the local community wanted.
 People were propelled into campaigning, however, by the fact that they simply felt that they were not living in a good environment.
 They had to walk a long way along deck-access corridors that frequently had no lights, and they could not easily access transport.
 All the space was common space—there was very little external space.
 I do not know whether what replaced the Divis flats would pass the test set by the right hon.
-Member for South Holland and The Deepings, but it is interesting to note that those flats were replaced by streets of houses with lots of garden space and public areas of green space.
+Gentleman, but it is interesting to note that those flats were replaced by streets of houses with lots of garden space and public areas of green space.
 The streets are near the city centre, and there is access to employment.
 People got better access to bus routes, and the community went from having a great many problems to being self-sustaining.
 I learned early on that the scale and quality of a development is very important to our sense of wellbeing.

 Through the debate, the right hon.
 Gentleman has encouraged us all to focus on what the fundamentals of planning should be and how planners working with local communities—I will say more about that in a moment—can deliver a vision for what an area needs.
 Tools are also needed so that that vision can be realised in a way that local people are happy with, which means that planning has to move from using the very technocratic methods that it employs at the moment to doing something more visionary and inclusive.